 - seaQuest 2032 sees Lt.
 Henderson being imprisoned in Macronesia for aiding some children within their waters (which had been previously neutral).
 When she's brought to trial, she's found not guilty of espionage and kidnapping as per an agreement with President Bourne.
 However, the judge mentions how the children were in the process of smuggling at the time of rescue, and since Lonnie didn't immediately transport all involved to the proper authorities, that makes her an accessory to the crime, and she's subsequently sentenced to death.

 - The series finale of Seinfeld.
 The main characters are put on trial for violating a newly implemented "Good Samaritan" lawnote by failing to intervene in a robbery.
 Firstly, the only way for the police officer to have known that they watched the whole thing and didn't intervene is if he himself had watched the whole thing and failed to intervene.
 Secondly, even putting aside the ridiculous terms on which they are brought to trial, the majority of the trial consists of characters from previous episodes who hate the main characters testifying against their character by telling very one-sided accounts of events that had occurred.
 While some of the witnesses do testify to actual wrongdoings of the quartet, many of the accusations made against them are either misunderstandings or blatantly false, yet none of the four are ever seen being given the chance to defend themselves by giving their side of the story.
-When their lawyer rightfully objects to this, the judge flat out tells him to shut up.
+When their lawyer rightfully objects to this, the prosecution retorts that it took a lot of effort to find all the witnesses they did, which somehow makes their testimony relevant; the judge agrees.
 In the end they're all sentenced to a year in jail, essentially for the crime of "being dicks," despite for the most part never having broken any real laws.

 - Sesame Street: In one episode, Telly is angry with a penguin and thinks about what would happen if he hit the penguin.
 It's all an Imagine Spot, but he goes to court and an all-penguin jury says he's guilty at the very start of the trial.
 The judge is the Count, who lengthens Telly's sentence just so he can count years in jail.